AidanSommerfeld/CS855/README.md

 #### Controller
 The Redux reducer is the controller.
 It responds to function calls and modifies the model accordingly.
 The reducer has three primary types of operations: Create, Update, and Delete.

+### Main Packages
+The main navigation in this project was done with [React Native Navigation](https://github.com/wix/react-native-navigation).
+There is both a drawer navigator and a tab navigator.
+The drawer navigator is used to move between the daily and weekly screens, while the drawer navigator is used to move to the settings and reminders screens.

+The way the data was managed in this project was through [Redux](https://redux.js.org/introduction/getting-started).
+This allowed for more complex data manipulation, and the ability to follow the MVC design pattern.

 ## What's Next?
+### Notifications
+One of the things that was planned at the beginning of this project but had not been completed is notifications.
+In the future, the reminders set will notify you so that you remember to do these things even while not actively using the app.
+This will greatly improve the usefulness of the app.

+### Monthly Page
+In addition to the daily and weekly pages, it would be useful to have a monthly view.
+This would allow the user to get a full picture of what they have in the coming month.
+This would allow the user to make more long term goals.

+### Task Ordering
+In its current state, the application is little more than a digital dayplanner.
+In order to increase its usefulness and provide some real functionality, I would like to implement an algorithm that intelligently orders the tasks in order of importance.
+Additionally, I would like to automatically create short term daily goals when there is a long term goal like a final project.
+If there was a final project due in 2 months, the application would generate several goals each week related to this task.
+This would allow the user to stay focused on these long term goals by creating consistent related short term goals.
+Unfortunately this was out of the scope of this project, but I believe this would be useful to me in the future.

 ## Known Bugs

 ## Manifest